artemkv/artemkv.github.io/tcpip.md

 - Only Bob replies, sending his address (MAC Address)
 - Improvements:
     - **Caching:** store the reply and don't ask again (expires automatically in 10-20 minutes)
-    - **Cross-resolution:** send your own address when asking for the someone else's address
+    - **Cross-resolution:** send your own address when asking for someone else's address

 ## IP